 While colonoscopies sound scary and unpleasant, it is often performed under sedation, which reduces any discomfort you might experience.
 Often, our patients do not recall the entire procedure.

 When should you get your first colonoscopy?

-The latest American Cancer Society Guidelines suggest commencement of colonoscopy screenings at the age of 45 years old for average risk individuals.
+The latest American Cancer Society Guidelines suggest starting colonoscopy screenings at the age of 45 years old for average-risk individuals.

 In Singapore, we commence screening:

 • When you are 50 years old

 • Before you are 50 years old if you have an increased risk (e.g. a family history of colorectal cancer or related cancers).